 It's a tradition to walk across the headwaters of the Mississippi River in Itasca State Park.
 Look for wildlife (even the occasional bear) and some of the more than 100 lakes on Wilderness Drive.
-Overnight in rustic cabins; Douglas Lodge, with on-site dining; or the forested campground (sites start at $23 a night).
+Overnight in rustic cabins; Douglas Lodge, with on-site dining; or the forested campground).

-Renovated cabins at nearby Mantrap Lodge (from $225) appeal to families eager to ditch the TV in favor of the beach
+Renovated cabins at nearby Mantrap Lodge appeal to families eager to ditch the TV in favor of the beach.

 When it’s time to eat, try La Pasta Italian Eatery in tiny Dorset, the self-proclaimed Restaurant Capital of the World.